josip-paulik/pathfinder/README.md

   - Letter collection
   - Error handling with detailed messages

-- `app/pathfinder/pathfinder.test.ts`: Comprehensive test suite covering:
+- `app/pathfinder/tests/pathfinder.test.ts`: Comprehensive test suite covering:
   - All valid examples from the challenge (ACB, ABCD, GOONIES, etc.)
   - Invalid cases (multiple starts, missing end, broken paths, etc.)
+  - Edge cases and error conditions
+  -
+- `app/pathfinder/tests/pathfinderMovement.test.ts`: Comprehensive test suite covering:
+  - All possible cases for each character and how the movement should be handled on each character
   - Edge cases and error conditions

 - `app/pathfinder/grid.ts`: Contains the main `Grid` class that handles various grid operations.
 The class handles: